 Best restaurants in Oudewater

 One of the things that surprised me the most about Oudewater is that there’s such a significant number of restaurants to be found, and they’re serving delicious food.
-I can highly recommend you to visit Eetcafe- Lumiere, Joai Brasserie, Hex restaurant, 3 Keuken en Bar and ‘t Theehuis (some bites, great teas & drinks, etc. in a beautiful tea house).
+I can highly recommend you to visit Eetcafe- Lumiere, Joai Brasserie, Hex restaurant and 3 Keuken en Bar.

 What to do in Oudewater